 Figure X. Main effect of grip, model-based LS means.
 Error bars represent standard error of the mean, stars represent significant mean differences.

 We also had a closer look at the different levels of belief and grip to test our a priori hypotheses.
 First, we found that DLTS was significantly higher than baseline (i.e., participants look longer at the correct action target) in the pre-shaped true belief conditions (TB-WHG and TB-PG), signalling that participants looked significantly longer at the motor-congruent target when the agent has a correct belief on the location of the action target that matches her hand aperture.
-In the precision grip + false belief condition (FB-PG), moreover, we found that DLTS was significantly higher than chance level as well, indicating that in this condition participants correctly looked longer at the belief-congruent action target in anticipation of the agent’s actions.
+Moreover, in the precision grip + false belief condition (FB-PG), we found that DLTS was significantly higher than chance level as well, indicating that in this condition participants correctly looked longer at the belief-congruent action target in anticipation of the agent’s actions.
 See Table X below.